jayxdev/side-face-hybrid-pca-cnn/README.md

 ---

+## Current Status
+The implementation and results discussed in this project are part of an ongoing research effort.
+The code is not publicly available at this time, as the research paper based on this work is under review for publication.

 ## Motivation

 Side face recognition is a challenging task in computer vision due to variations in facial profiles and occlusions.
 This research investigates the effectiveness of PCA for reducing the dimensionality of high-resolution side face images, followed by a CNN model for accurate classification.